|The Bastille in 1715|

 On 14th July 1789, the streets of the city burned with fear and rumour, fuelled by hunger, poverty and anger.
 Already at breaking point, the simmering fury of the populace finally exploded with the dismissal by Louis XVI of the hugely popular Finance Minister, Jaques Necker.
 Fearing that this was the first move in a strategy that would result in the dismantling of the National Assembly, the people took to the streets, resentment and anger overflowing as a mob swarmed throughout Paris.

 The first port of call for the citizens was the Hôtel des Invalides, where they gathered thousands of muskets, continuing on to the Bastille in search of gunpowder.
 By noon, several members of the crowd were deep in negotiations with the fort's commanders as the mob outside waited, growing more fractious with every moment.
 Finally, just after one o'clock that afternoon the crowd surged into the courtyard, forcibly opening the drawbridge that would afford them access to the heavily defended fort.
 Hopelessly outnumbered, the troops on guard duty fired on the mob and vicious fighting began that lasted into the late afternoon.
 Although further troops were garrisoned on the Champs de Mars they remained at their encampment and it was left to Governor de Launay to order a ceasefire and open the fort's final gates, recognising that the soldiers stood no chance of controlling the crowd.
-Only seven prisoners languished with the Bastille Saint Antoine's walls that day and now their moment of release had come.
+Only seven prisoners languished within the Bastille Saint Antoine's walls that day and now their moment of release had come.

 |The Siege of the Bastille by Claude Cholat|